 And this next time, you land on what you’re looking for: a spinach salad with a vinaigrette dressing.
 It takes 15 minutes to come together, which exactly what you want.

-If enough people who search for “quick spinach recipes” feel the way you do about the spinach salad with vinaigrette dressing, that result is going to climb up the search rankings.
+If enough people who search for “quick spinach recipes” feel the way you do about the spinach salad with vinaigrette dressing, that recipe is going to climb up the search rankings.

 Because satisfying a user’s search intent is priority #1 for Google.